ssbc/handbook.scuttlebutt.nz/guides/ssb-server/tutorial.md

 }
 ```

-And that's exactly how Scuttlebot applications work.
+And that's exactly how ssb-server applications work.
 So, let's dig into the practical steps of making that happen.

 ## Setup the Server

-The first step is to [install](./install.html) Scuttlebot.
+The first step is to [install](./install.html) ssb-server.
 You'll want the server running on the device that's running your application.

-Scuttlebot is meant to be used on users' devices, in a P2P network.
+ssb-server is meant to be used on users' devices, in a P2P network.
-It can be embedded ([Patchwork](https://ssbc.github.io/patchwork/) does this) but that's going to create conflicts after the user installs two Scuttlebot-embedding apps.
+It can be embedded ([Patchwork](https://ssbc.github.io/patchwork/) does this) but that's going to create conflicts after the user installs two ssb-server-embedding apps.
-So, for now, it's best to tell your users to install and run Scuttlebot or Patchwork themselves, as dependencies to your app.
+So, for now, it's best to tell your users to install and run ssb-server or Patchwork themselves, as dependencies to your app.

 ## Create the Client

-The current process for connecting to scuttlebot involves loading the master keypair from sbot's config (~/.ssb/secret).
-You can do this automatically with the [ssb-client](https://github.com/ssbc/ssb-client) module.
+The [ssb-client](https://github.com/ssbc/ssb-client) module can be used for making a connection to a running ssb-server process.

 ```js
 var ssbClient = require('ssb-client')